Certificate IV in Accounting & Bookkeeping

 Our Diploma of Accounting covers evaluating business performance, preparing tax documentation for individuals, interpret and use financial statistics and tools, prepare financial reports and manage budgets and forecasts.
 The skills and knowledge that you learn in this course can help you find jobs such as a junior accountant role, a financial analyst role or an auditing role.
 The course is offered online, blended and on-campus and is recognised and accepted by universities and employers all across the country!

 The industry has changed a lot over the last decade.
 From being a pen and paper based profession to one that’s increasingly digitised.
 Cloud computing and accounting software such as those produced by Xero, MYOB and Quickbooks have made it easier now more than ever to track a business’s financials and produce reports at the click of a button.
 The demand for knowledgeable and qualified bookkeepers is expected to continue to grow, with as many as 121,700 bookkeepers tipped to be working across Australia by 2019.

-Is a career as a bookkeeper right for you?
+Is a career as a bookkeeper or accounting right for you?

 If you believe you would make a successful bookkeeper, kickstart your ambitions by enrolling in our Certificate IV in Accounting and Bookkeeping course today!